Stescyu/100-days-of-code/log.md

 <!--### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.
+**Today's Progress:** Fixed CSS, worked on canvas functionality for the app.

 **Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
 Canvas is still new for me, but I managed to figure out some basic functionality.